loftuxab/alfresco-community-loftux/root/projects/installer/jboss/README_osx.txt

 Open a new command window and navigate to the '/opt/alfresco' directory
 - Run 'alfresco.sh start' to start JBoss
+- If you plan to use WCM preview features, run './alfvirtual.sh start'
 - You can now try Alfresco by visiting:

 http://localhost:8080/portal and navigating to 'Alfresco' from the Page Menu and